Satellite Collection Object: Using SP3 Files

 Problem statement

-You require a fast, easy way to set up and analyze a group of satellites as a single object using SP3 files.
-You need to simulate and analyze dilution of precision using GPS satellites.
+You require a fast, easy way to set up and analyze a group of satellites as a single object using an SP3 file.
+You also need to simulate and analyze dilution of precision using GPS satellites.

 Solution

-Use STK to model a large constellation of satellites using the Satellite Collection object and SP3 files.
-Use STK Coverage to determine dilution of precision over the Continental United States during a selected analytical period.
+Use the STK software to model a large constellation of satellites using a Satellite Collection object and an SP3 file.
+Use the STK software's Coverage capability to determine dilution of precision over the contiguous United States during a selected analytical period.

 What you will learn